ohmyzsh/ohmyzsh/plugins/dockolor/README.md

-# 🐳 dockolor.zsh – Colorized `docker ps` Output for Zsh
+# 🐳 dockolor – Colorized `docker ps` Output

-**dockolor** is a lightweight Zsh plugin that enhances your `docker ps` experience with color-coded output based on container status.
+**dockolor** is a lightweight plugin that enhances your `docker ps` experience with color-coded output based on container status.
 It also replaces common aliases like `dps` and `dpsa` if defined.

 ## Features